 1) Nikon D810 has no OLPF / AA filter

-Also, some older Nikkor lenses might perform better on the D810 than on the D800 / D800E cameras.
+Some older Nikkor lenses might perform better on the D810 than on the D800 / D800E cameras.
 Remember, older lenses were designed for film cameras and film has no glass in front of it.
 Roger Cicala did a great job explaining all this in his article on sensor stacks and their effects on lens performance.
 If we find any difference in performance between old and new lenses, we will report it here.

 2) EXPEED 4 means better autofocus performance